 The Provider is responsible for the business-related firm’s adherence to IRS e-file rules, but is not responsible for the preparation of returns of the firm in its "business-related group."
 The Provider should only obtain EFINs for other firms it knows to be trustworthy.
-The IRS will look to the Principals and the Responsible Officials if necessary to assist the IRS in gathering information to address potential violations of IRS e-file rules by the "business-related" firm.
-The IRS may inactivate the EFIN for a "business-related" firm that is not adhering to IRS e-file rules without sanctioning the Provider or impacting its other EFINs.
+IRS will look to the Principals and the Responsible Officials if necessary to assist the IRS in gathering information to address potential violations of IRS e-file rules by the "business-related" firm.
+The IRS may inactivate the EFIN for a "business-related" firm that is not adhering to IRS e-file rules without sanctioning the Provider or affecting its other EFINs.

-For additional information, see Questions and Answers.
+For additional information see Questions and Answers on IRS.gov.

 Acquiring an IRS e-file Business by Purchase, Transfer or Gift

-When transfers occur during filing season Providers should contact the IRS prior to the acquisition for assistance in making a smooth transition.
-Providers interested in acquiring firms suspended, expelled or revoked from participation in IRS e-file or denied acceptance to participate in IRS e-file should also contact the IRS.
-Contact IRS e-Help at (866) 255-0654 to discuss transition issues.
+When transfers occur during filing season, Providers should contact the IRS prior to the acquisition for assistance in making a smooth transition.
+Providers interested in acquiring firms suspended, expelled, or revoked from participation in IRS e-file or denied acceptance to participate in IRS e-file should also contact the IRS.
+Contact IRS e-help at (866) 255-0654 to discuss transition issues.